KenEucker/quasi/Readme.md

 * Static assets that are only used for a specific template may remain in that template's folder.
 Templates using static assets only specific to that template are expected to use a relative path specific to that template's folder structure.
 * Assets that are specific to site content would go into the /assets folder to be used between different templates.
 These assets are expected to use a path that goes the required levels out of the /templates folder (../../assets)

+# Importing existing webpages
+There is an import folder in the root of the project that you can drop existing web content into, currently only html|javascript|css, that is used with PUREJS and a directive to be transpiled into a json object file and used for the build output.
+Running `bin/import` will pull in all files in the folders `import/assets` and `import/views` and place them appropriately into the `bin/` folders to be developed on within QUASI.

+# Build
+There is a build process for copying the static assets to the ouput folder and then creating each of the files from the code folder into the output folder.
+Files that exist in code will overwrite files from the static assets.
+Run `bin/build` on the project to create the folder `build/public` to be served by the app.

 # Vendors that make this project possible
 * purejs (w/jquery)
 * express
 * passport
 * foundation
 * nodemailer
+* gulp

 # Roadmap
 ## 1.0.0